Understanding Relationship Dynamics With Shadow Work

 Warrior Archetype

 Positive Attributes: The Warrior archetype embodies qualities of discipline, courage, and a commitment to protecting what is important.
-In a positive expression, the Warrior is focused, determined, and honorable.
+In a positive expression, the Warrior is focused, determined, and honourable.

 Shadow Aspects: The shadow side of the Warrior may involve aggression, brutality, or a tendency to be overly controlling.
 Shadow work related to the Warrior might explore issues of anger management, the fear of vulnerability, or distorted views of strength.